ZeroDayArcade/RG353-WiFi-Penetration-Tool/README.md

 ## Steps to using the tool

+*TL;DR: Use UnofficialOS, copy "RG353-WiFi-Pen/" to "ports/" on ROMS MicroSD, run scripts from "Ports" Menu*

 1. ***Install UnofficialOS*** on your RG353P/PS/M/etc (Backup your original OS or use a seperate Micro SD in slot TFT1)
 2. Clone this repo and ***copy the RG353-WiFi-Pen directory*** to the "ports/" directory of the slot TFT2 (Roms) Micro SD card
 3. With the TFT2 Micro SD back in the RG353, press the 'START' button and ***go to Network Settings*** and make sure WiFi is enabled